MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/getting-started/uwp.md

 ### 4.2 Add the `Start()` method

-Add the following call to your application's constructor:
+Add the following call to your application's `OnLaunched` method:

 ```csharp
 MobileCenter.Start("{Your App Secret}", typeof(Analytics));